nodesman/systemofmind/book/part_2/15_conclusion.md

 ---
-title: Conclusion: The Unfinished Map
+title: "Conclusion: The Unfinished Map"
-parent: Part II The Gauntlet
+parent: "Part II The Gauntlet"
-nav_order: 8
+nav_order: 15
 ---
 # Conclusion: The Unfinished Map

 ## The Lifelong Practice of a Conscious Cartographer